vectordotdev/vector/rfcs/2021-04-13-7027-core-extraction.md

 # RFC 7027 - 2021-04-13 - Core Extraction

-This RFC describes the technical details of vector's "core", why we believe it should be extracted as a distinct crate from "non-core" components and the process we'll take to do said extraction.
+This RFC describes the technical details of vector's "core", why we believe it should be extracted as a distinct notion from "non-core" components and the process we'll take to do said extraction.

 * [Summary](#summary)